Tymoshenko row causes Ukraine to call off summit

 Plakhotnyuk said her health had worsened because of the hunger strike.
 “Her blood pressure has dropped and I was there when they took her temperature.
 It was 35.7,” he said.

 A crowd of her supporters gathered outside the prison.
-Some stuck stickers on the prison walls proclaiming their solidarity with her.
+Some pasted up stickers on the prison walls proclaiming solidarity with her.
 One read “Ukraine will triumph!” and another declared: “Not guilty!”

-Additional reporting by Gabriela Baczynska in Warsaw; Reporting by Olzhas Auyezov and Sergiy Karazy; Editing by Andrew Osborn